 The documents page contains all of these manuals and more, but this section presents just the ones that provide substantial implementation details.

-You can download the Model 2200 Systems Maintenance Manual.
-(464 pages, 5.3 MB).
-This document provided about 90% of the information I needed to write my Wang emulator.
+The Model 2200 Systems Maintenance Manual provided about 90% of the information I needed to write my Wang emulator.
 A big thanks to Jan van de Veen for having the manual, Georg Schäfer for making a copy, and Fritz Chwolka for scanning it.
 Not only does it describe the CPU structure, it contains information about a few subsystems as well.

 Alternately, you may want to read the VP architecture and instruction set manual (87 pages, 3 MB) written by Paul Szudzik when he was at Computer Concepts Corporation.
 This was the result of reverse engineering the 2200 system in order to develop add on products.